Last Updated on July 1, 2021 by Danny

 Do note that you do not get a snare drum with this set.
 You will not get a better sounding jazz drum set than this, if you want musical perfection and aren’t worried about shelling out money for it, this is the one for you.
 It is ideal for small club and cafe gigs while also being suitable for large big Band performances.

-3. Yamaha Stage Custom bebop 3-piece (Best for Pro Jazz Drummer)
+3. Yamaha Stage Custom bebop drum kit (Best for Pro Jazz Drummer)

 The Yamaha Stage Custom Bebop is a Stage Custom kit whose drums are all bop sized.
 This smaller bop sizing makes this kit a great platform for jazz music.

-This bop kit includes a 12” rack tom, a 14” mounted tom, and a 18” kick drum.
+This be bop kit includes a 12” rack tom, a 14” mounted tom, and an 18” kick drum.
 The shells sound warm, have a nice attack, and really clear overtones as they are made of birch wood.
-Yamaha’s YESS mounting system for the rack tom provides better resonance and sustain, which is crucial to getting good jazz tones.
+Yamaha’s YESS mounting system for the rack tom provides the better resonance and sustain, which is crucial to getting good jazz tones.

-While the Stage Custom Bebop does not include a snare drum, it is still a great deal.
+While this bebop drum kit does not include a snare drum, it is still a great deal.
 This is because this 3-piece shell pack costs significantly lower than a complete shell pack of similar quality, thus giving you the few extra hundred dollars you need to buy a snare drum of your choosing.
 You will not get better performance than the Yamaha Stage Custom Bebop for your money.

 4. Pearl Roadshow 4-piece ( Best for Beginner)

-The Pearl Roadshow is an incredible value drum set from Pearl drums that is absolutely perfect for intermediate & beginners.
+The Pearl Roadshow is an incredible value drum set that is absolutely perfect for intermediate & beginners.
 Unlike most other drums in this list, the Roadshow is a complete drum set that comes along with cymbals and hardware.